Suggested links

 • Relaxation techniques such as deep breathing

-What are the symptoms of Generalized Anxiety Disorder?
+What are the symptoms of generalized anxiety disorder (GAD)?

 • Excessive and ongoing stress, anxiety, and worry